change-hi/change-hi.github.io/morea/machine-learning/experience-ml-pytorch.md

 The NOAA Extended Reconstructed Sea Surface Temperature (ERSST) v5 dataset is a global monthly sea surface temperature dataset.
 It is a blend of in situ and satellite data that begins in 1854 and is updated monthly.
 The data is available in netCDF format from the [NOAA website](https://psl.noaa.gov/data/gridded/data.noaa.ersst.v5.html).

 A subset of the data has already been prepared for this workshop.
 In particular, we will focus our attention on a region in the Pacific ocean (40S-40N, 120E-100W) from 1854-2023.
-The data is stored in a 3D array (time, lat, lon) in netCDF format, which is a common format for climate data.
+More specifically, we will use the sea surface temperature anomaly (SSTA) data, which is the difference between the sea surface temperature and the long-term average.
+This data is stored in a 3D array (time, lat, lon) in netCDF format, which is a common format for climate data.

 {% include figure.html url="" max-width="50%" file="/morea/machine-learning/fig/ERSSTv5.png" alt="ERSSTv5" caption="Sea surface temperature map from the ERSSTv5 dataset (Courtesy of NCAR)" %}